angeliaaju/movies-rest-api/README.md

       https://github.com/angeliaaju/movies-web-app.git

-7. A Spring Boot Batch Application is needed for processing User Reviews and update the Database with Top Rated Movies in Real-Time
+7. A Spring Boot Batch Application is needed for processing User Reviews and update the Database with Top Rated Movies in Real-Time <b>(Still in progress) </b>

       https://github.com/angeliaaju/movieaggregator.git